Newport City Council: Leadership

-Party with majority control in bold
+The role of Mayor of Newport is largely ceremonial.
+Political leadership is instead provided by the leader of the council.
+The leaders since 2004 have been:

+Composition

+Following the 2022 election and subsequent changes up to April 2025, the composition of the council was:

+Immediately after the 2022 election, the councillors and their parties (with re-elected councillors in bold) were:

 Elections

 Elections take place every five years.
-The last election was 5 May 2022.
+The last election was held on 5 May 2022.

 In March 2017 a new political party, the Newport Independents Party, was formed to field candidates in the May 2017 election.
 It won four seats.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

+The next election is due in 2027.

 Wards

 The city is divided into 21 wards, since May 2022 electing 51 councillors.
 Most of these wards are coterminous with communities (parishes) of the same name.
 Each community can have an elected council.
 The following table lists city council wards, communities and associated geographical areas.
 Communities with a community council are indicated with a '*':